joelhawksley/identity/components/slides.md

 ![fit](img/jeopardy.jpg)

-^ Said another way, our tests that used to take two Jeopardy theme songs to run
+^ Said another way, our test that used to take two Jeopardy theme songs to run

 ---

 # [fit] .25s vs. 1m

-^ Now barely make it past the first note.
+^ Now barely makes it past the first note.

 ---